-Residence halls and dining facilities are closed during recess periods of one week or longer.
+The residence halls and dining facilities are closed during recess periods of one week or longer.
 They are also closed between all terms.
-Students must therefore make their own arrangements for housing during breaks.
-There will be a charge for students remaining on campus for non-academic reasons.
+A student who needs on-campus housing during recess periods must make a formal request to the Assistant Dean of Students for Student Life.
+Recess housing will be free if the student must remain on campus for academic purposes.
+Students needing to stay for non-academic reasons will be charged per day.
+Students will be responsible for their own meals during recess periods.